GaussianVision: Vision-Language Alignment from Compressed Image Representations using 2D Gaussian Splatting: Introduction

 \section{Introduction}

 Expressive yet compact visual representations are central to progress in computer vision and multimodal learning.
 Recent advances in large multimodal models (LMMs), particularly visual language models (VLMs), have extended the reasoning capabilities of large language models beyond text, enabling impressive capabilities in visual question answering, image captioning, and cross-modal understanding.
-VLMs leverage a shared embedding space to enable joint reasoning over text, images, and other modalities \cite{Liu2023ImprovedBaselines, Li2024LLaVAOneVision, Li2023BLIP2, Lin2024VILA, AdeptAI2023Adept, Liu2024LLaVANext}, as illustrated by Fig. \ref{fig:a}.
+VLMs leverage a shared embedding space to enable joint reasoning over text, images, and other modalities \cite{Liu2023ImprovedBaselines, Li2024LLaVAOneVision, Li2023BLIP2, Lin2024VILA, AdeptAI2023Adept, Liu2024LLaVANext}, as illustrated by Fig. 1c.
 Central to this paradigm are vision encoders that map raw images into sequences of visual tokens, semantically aligned with textual embeddings.
 The canonical pipeline starts from (often high-resolution) RGB images, which are patchified using a uniform grid and routinely projected into hundreds or thousands of tokens.
 These encoders typically adopt a vision transformer (ViT) backbone, trained via contrastive language–image pre-training (CLIP) on large image–caption datasets \cite{Radford2021CLIP}.
+While effective, this paradigm suffers from two systemic inefficiencies.
+(1) Reliance on high-density RGB inputs imposes subtantial data-transfer and energy costs in edge–cloud deployments: even when compressed into formats such as JPEG for transfer, visual data remains bandwidth-intensive and requires costly decoding before processing.
+(2) Patch-based tokenization causes a severe token explosion: whereas a text prompt may require only a few dozen tokens, vision encoders routinely emit hundreds or thousands per image, many of which are redundant.
+This redundancy inflates memory and compute costs due to the quadratic scaling of attention, threatening the efficiency and sustainability of large-scale multimodal training and deployment.
+We hypothesize that part of this inefficiency stems from a mismatch between human-centric visual formats and the needs of machine learning systems.
+RGB pixel arrays are tailored for human perception, with dense spatial correlations, but may include far more detail than models require.
+Unlike humans, who rely on full-resolution imagery, learning systems could benefit from more abstract representations that emphasize semantic and structural content while discarding perceptually oriented redundancy.
+This perspective raises a central research question: instead of transmitting perceptually complete images intended for human viewing, \textbf{can we design compact, semantically rich representations that preserve information critical for downstream learning while substantially reducing transmission overhead?}